 Wash foam bedding once or twice a month.
 Foam bedding should be washed in a tub with warm water.
 Baking soda or vinegar can be added to the tub to clean the foam.
 Also, laundry detergent can be used to clean foam bedding, but detergent will make the foam soapy and you will have to remove all suds from the foam.
 Wring the water out of the foam bedding and leave foam to dry outside.

 Put 12 drops of pure lavender and 2 cups of water into a spray bottle.
-Spray to freshen the dog cage and the bedding within the crate.
+Spray to freshen the dog crate and the bedding within the crate.